Is email dead? With the rise of social media, instant messaging, and other forms of online communication, you might think so.

 Acknowledge that making time for family, hobbies, and relaxation can be difficult.
 This will help your message resonate more with your readers and they will be more inclined to read on.

 Don’t bring up your reader’s pain points without pointing them to a solution.
 Ideally, the solution is your product or service.
-This is the whole point of the cold email, after all.
+This is the whole point of the cold outreach campaign, after all.
 So be specific about what you have to offer and how it can add value to your recipient.

 For example, you might have a software scheduling tool that can eliminate the administrative burden of making appointments.
 Try to quantify your solution by saying how much time or money it could save your prospect.